isaac0804/Ling-Ling/README.md

 # Ling Ling

-Ling Ling v1 is a generative deep learning model that involves transformer encoders (Feature Learning) and VQ-VAE (Generative).
+Ling Ling is a project aiming to build a deep generative model to generate nice (very subjective, I know) Piano music.
-Transformer Encoders are trained using DINO Self-Supervised Learning method to learn features in the given dataset.

 ## Status